 Does your network meet your current and/or anticipated needs and preferences?

-According to the social science, social supports generally fall into four categories: instrumental supports (e.g., personal care), informational support (e.g., access to health, legal, financial information), decision-making support (e.g., healthcare, end-of-life, financial decision help), and emotional support (e.g., intimacy, friendship, kinship).
-Exploring each of these domains helps figure out how one's network might be expanded to include the necessary people.
+Exploring each of these domains helps figure out how one's network might be expanded to include a full range of roles.
 A critical line of inquiry here is whether the support available in any of these domains feels supportive.
-Support that is fraught or problematic is often worrse tha no help at all.
+Support that is interpersonally fraught or problematic is often worse than no help at all.